jjesss/Natural-Language-Processing-Sentiment-Analysis-of-Text-Report/README.md

 and then these models will be tested using the remaining data, the testing section.
 The model uses the testing features to make predictions which are then compared with their labels.
-After importing the csv file into MATLAB as a table, I built a Bag of Words containing all the tokenised tweets, removed top words and removed any words with fewer than 100 occurrences in the bag.
+After importing the csv file into MATLAB as a table, I built a Bag of Words containing all the tokenised tweets, removed stop words and removed any words with fewer than 100 occurrences in the bag.
 Then I built the Term Frequency-Inverse Document Frequency matrix for the resulting bag as well as the corresponding label vector from the column of sentiments.
 The dataset was then split into a section for training and one for testing.
 I used the first 6432 rows of the tf-idf matrix for the